 IBS symptoms can occur regularly (chronic) or infrequently.
 The most common symptoms experienced by those suffering from IBS are:

-You should talk with a Plano Gastroenterologist if experiencing any of the above.
+You should talk with a Plano Gastroenterologist if experiencing any of the above symptoms.
 IBS is commonly misdiagnosed because many of these symptoms can mimic other serious medical conditions such as:

 What Causes IBS?